suehurst/pg_script_library/README.md

 # pg_script_library
-Postgresql DDL and DML scripts
+Postgresql DDL and DML scripts...companion to The Left Side of Monday.